zlubsen/dis-rs/cdis-gateway/README.md

 The gateway is configured via a configuration file.
 The main point of the configuration is for network sockets (interface, port, unicast/broadcast/multicast modes)

 See [config/sample_config.toml](./config/sample_config.toml) for details and explanation of the various configuration items.

+### Logging

+The log level of the gateway defaults to `INFO`, outputting the initial settings and not much more.
+This can be overwritten by setting the `RUST_LOG` environment variable.

 ### Web UI